Johnmichael/LagCast/README.md

   override hooks (to let you use other castbars like oCB).
 This mode still performs spell autocancelling:
     /lc stop_only
-    -- Do this if you have non-blizzard castbar mods loaded to get -- them back.
+    -- Do this if you have non-blizzard castbar AddOns loaded to get -- them back.
     /console reloadui